Undergraduate: Hunter College of the City University of New York, 2011

 My medical school and hospital are also extremely involved with the surrounding community.
 Medical students are encouraged to get involved as well.
 I found that visiting with local children from disadvantaged backgrounds was a welcome distraction from school.
 Interacting with actual people who may one day benefit from the training currently being harnessed also further serves as a reminder that there is a method to the madness that is medical training.

 I want to add a final note on volunteering and volunteer work here: being a physician affords you not only major influence on those around you, but also gives you the ability to see the world from a whole new perspective.
 I implore all medical students to take advantage of this and to use it to broaden their experiences.
 Your involvement with your community and people from disadvantaged backgrounds will not only help make you a better physician but may in fact have a substantial impact on someone else’s life.

 How do you balance your personal time with medical school?

 There is always time for personal time.
 In order for one to help others, one has to first take care of oneself.
 For physical health, I like to stay active by being engaged in fun activities.
 I joined the local tennis association in my community and try to fit training and matches around my schedule.
-I also am a member of my school’s rock climbing interest team and we try to have an outing once a month.
-I try to do fun things that will keep me engaged but which are also not too demanding or time consuming and also serves as a distraction from all the studying.
+I also am a member of my school’s rock-climbing interest team, and we try to have an outing once a month.
+I try to do fun things that will keep me engaged but which are also not too demanding or time-consuming and also serve as a distraction from all the studying.
 I take one day a week as my personal day and try to fit as much as I can into that day.